greencloudcomputing/docs/docs/api/invoice.md

 # 🧾 Invoice

-User may access to their invoices with the Invoice endpoint.
+User may access their invoices with the Invoice endpoint.

 ## Get Invoice